lanl/benchmarks/doc/sphinx/7_miniem/miniem.rst

 Throughput performance of MiniEM on ATS-2/Vortex is provided within the following table and figure.

-.. csv-table:: MiniEM Throughput Performance on ATS-2/Vortex
+.. csv-table:: MiniEM Throughput Performance and Memory on ATS-2/Vortex
    :file: ats2.csv
    :align: center
-   :widths: 10, 10
+   :widths: 10, 10, 10
    :header-rows: 1

 .. figure:: ats2.png